WinterVein/CamelBoard/README.md

 2(optional but useful to know)you can delete posts!

--To do this, open up replypostlist.html(if you want to delete a comment) or blogpostlist.html(if you want to delete a post). and then simply search for the title(or reply id) of the post you want to delete, and then highlight that div from the start of the div to

-the end of the div and press the backspace key on your keyboard.
+-To do this, view config.php in your browser, and go to the "delete comments" section, you can either count the line of the comment you want to delete and enter it in the text box (remember one comment per line, so identify which comment is on which line by looking at id="yourreplyid", and then counting which line it is on) or you can simply open it in a text editor and view it's line and delete it. you can open

 3(optional).You can change the site logo!